bsmith89/midas2-wiki/MIDAS.md

    102455        15053           137.635         0.130
    100044        10797           96.509          0.091
    ```

 Refer to [original MIDAS's estimate species abundance](https://github.com/snayfach/MIDAS/blob/master/docs/species.md) for details.

-## midas_run_snps
+## Call single nucleotide polymorphisms

-To explore within-species variations for the species present in the sample data, mNGS reads were aligned to a Bowtie2 indexes of a collection of representative genomes; nucleotide variation for each genomic site was quantify via pileup and alleles count.
+To explore within-species variations for the species present in the sample data, metagenomics shotgun reads were aligned to a Bowtie2 indexes of a collection of representative genomes; nucleotide variation for each genomic site was quantify via pileup and alleles count.

 - **Bowtie2 indexes options**